Zinc

 What are the consequences of a zinc deficiency?

-Symptoms of a zinc deficiency are:
+Symptoms of a zinc deficiency include:

 - Abnormalities of the skin, mucous membranes, and skeleton

-- Different smell and taste
+- Altered smell and taste

 What are the consequences of too much zinc?